The best wood burning stove for cabins, sheds, tiny homes and small spaces

 There are lots of arguments and folktales and myths about the best wood to burn – have a search online for some ideas, but Ash, Oak, Cherry, Hawthorn and Yew are all good choice.
 Conversely, there are certain woods to avoid, such as Eucalyptus, Larch, and Firs due to their high sap content which can cause excessive deposits in your flue.

 A relatively new development is ‘heat logs’.
-Usually made from compressed sawdust, these logs are regularised and commercially produced to a standard.
+Made from compressed sawdust, they are regularised and commercially produced to a standard.
 There are many types available so it’s best to get a personal recommendation, but take a look at Lekto Wood Fuels to get a taster.

 Finally, do consider the size of your wood!
 Regular woodstoves can take logs of up to 25cm long, but smaller stoves can’t fit that size wood.
 My own Glastonbury Burners stove prefers logs just over 15cm long.
 I’ve recently found a company in the UK called Love-Logs and they sell “Hobbit Logs” by mail order in either 20cm or 15cm lengths – they also claim to be ‘plastic free’ which is great.